Explore AI Background Remover

 How do API concurrency and rate limits typically work for background removal?

-Most providers meter usage at two levels: overall credits/minutes (billing) and per-second concurrency (how many requests you can process in parallel).
-For example, Unscreen charges per second of video processed via Unscreen Pro minutes, and remove.bg charges per image credit, while imposing file-size and resolution limits.
-Design your job queue so it throttles requests to stay within the provider's soft limits and implements retries for temporary errors.
+Most providers meter usage at two levels: overall credits or processing minutes (billing) and per-second concurrency (how many requests can run in parallel).
+Image services may charge per image while video processors may meter output duration, with separate file-size and resolution limits.
+Design the job queue to respect documented limits and retry temporary errors.

 What should I look for in terms of privacy, data retention, and training opt-out?